smsophiemi/ECS-171-Final-Project/README.md

 ### Comparing Training vs Testing Error for First Model
 We printed classification reports for both the training and testing sets to compare the error for each.
 From the reports, we concluded that the overall precision and recall for determining whether the individual passed or failed was relatively the same for the testing and training data, with the results for the training data being slightly higher.

-Running our model [link to eqn], we get the following values:
+Running our model, we get the following values:

 Testing Set:
 - total positive = 31